kwabenasapong/openpldoc/manual/source/creating_service.rst

 through the service.
 Every time you press the :kbd:`Left Arrow` or :kbd:`Right Arrow` key the next item in your Service will be displayed.

-Moving through a Song or Bible verses
+Moving Through a Song or Bible Verses
 -------------------------------------

 When you display a song or Bible verse with multiple verses you will need to